kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 To enable this, provide the `--node-group-auto-discovery` flag as an argument whose value is a list of tag keys that should be looked for.
-For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>` will find the ASGs where those tag keys _exist_.
-It does not matter what value the tags have.
+For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>,my-custom-tag=custom-value` will find the ASGs that have the given tags.
+Optionally, a value can be provided for each tag as well.

 Example deployment: